Rzeszów: Rzeszów under Austrian rule

 In 1772, following the First Partition of Poland, Rzeszów became part of the Austrian Empire, to which it belonged for 146 years.
 In the late 18th century, Rzeszów had 3,000 inhabitants.
 By the mid-19th century, the population grew to around 7,500, with 40% of them Jewish.
 In 1858, the Galician Railway of Archduke Charles Louis reached Rzeszów, which resulted in further development of the town.
 In 1888 the first telephone lines were opened, in 1900 – gas street lamps, and in 1911 – a power plant and water system.
 The population grew to 23,000, with half of the inhabitants being Jews.
 A number of modern buildings were constructed, most of them in Secession style.

 During World War I, several battles took place near the town.
 Rzeszów was home to a large garrison of the Austro-Hungarian Army, and in the city of Przemyśl, located nearby, there was a major fortress.
 During the Battle of Galicia in the late summer of 1914, Russian troops moved towards Rzeszów, and on 21 September, they captured it.
 The first Russian occupation lasted only 16 days, ending after an attack by the Austrians, on 4 October.

 Under Russian pressure, the Austrians were unable to keep the town, and on 7 November, the Russians again appeared in Rzeszów.
 In the late fall of 1914, the front line was established between Tarnów and Gorlice, and Rzeszów became an important center of the Imperial Russian Army, with large magazines of food and ammunition located there.
 The Russian occupation lasted until May 1915.
 After the Russians were pushed out of Galicia, Rzeszów remained outside the area of military activity.
 The Austrian administration returned, but wartime reality and damage to the town had a negative effect on the population, and the quality of life deteriorated.

 Interwar period

 On 12 October 1918, Rzeszów's mayor, together with the town council, sent a message to Warsaw, announcing loyalty to the independent Second Polish Republic.
 On November 1, after clashes with German and Austrian troops, Rzeszów was liberated, and the next day, mayor Roman Krogulski took a pledge of allegiance to the reborn Polish state.
 During World War I some 200 residents of Rzeszów died, rail infrastructure was destroyed, as well as approximately 60 houses.

 In 1920, Rzeszów became capital of a county in the Lwów Voivodeship.
 The town grew, and the creation of the Central Industrial Region had an enormous impact on Rzeszów.
 It became a major center of the defense industry, with PZL Rzeszów opening there in 1937.
-It was also was home to a large garrison of the Polish Army, with the 10th Motorized Cavalry Brigade stationed there.
+It was also home to a large garrison of the Polish Army, with the 10th Motorized Cavalry Brigade stationed there.
 In 1939, Rzeszów had 40,000 inhabitants, but its dynamic growth was stopped by the Invasion of Poland and outbreak of World War II.